cronologic-de/ug_timetaggermodule/source/hardware.rst

     from the edge connector.
 In an embedded system the requirements can vary, but it could be controlled my a microcontroller output.

-    Timing should comply to the PCIe-CEM specification.
+    Timing should comply to the PCIe_CEM specification.

 **PCIe_TX[3:0]**
     Differential PCIe output signals to transmit packets from the